disbr007/planet_tools/readme.md

 # planet_tools

-This repository utilizes the Planet API to facilitate selecting and ordering imagery, specifically focusing on identfying scenes that are candidates for stereo DEM production.
-The main imagery ordering workflow tools are:
+This repository utilizes the Planet API to facilitate selecting and ordering imagery, including identfying scenes that are candidates for multilook stereo DEM production.

+**Primary workflow tools**
 1. Locate footprints matching specified attributes in the Planet archives (search4footprints.py)
 2. Ordering and downloading imagery. (order_and_download.py)